albertz/py_better_exchook/README.rst

 i.e. it prints stack traces with extended information.
 It will add some useful information for each frame, like printing the relevant variables (relevant = referenced in the code line).

 Also see `Python source and comments <https://github.com/albertz/py_better_exchook/blob/master/better_exchook.py>`_ for further details.

+This has been used in production for many years (since 2011) and should be fairly stable (and has a save fallback mode).

 Features
 --------